Kim Kardashian's Trainer Created This Workout Just For You (& A Friend)

-Gyms may still be closed due to coronavirus, but it's surprising how great a workout you can get at home.
+Gyms and in-studio classes may have reopened (with several precautions, of course) but many are choosing to stick to their at-home workout routine.
+And it's surprising how great a workout you can get at home.
 One thing that can't be replaced, though, is your gym buddy — that person who encourages you to stick with it when you want to quit mid-workout, or makes eyes at you when the instructor unwittingly makes a funny double entendre.
 That's why Melissa Alcantara, most famously known for being Kim Kardashian's trainer, developed this virtual workout that's designed to be done with a friend.

 "Your partner will go head to head with you, and you will push each other," says Alcantara, who recently partnered with Messenger to show how digital accountability can help you stay on track towards your fitness goals.
 "Use the energy bouncing off each other!
 Don't stop, stay focused, and keep going together."